+Paul Smith

-Paul Smith Edinburgh, United Kingdom Director since: May 10, 2017 Not Independent
+Edinburgh, United Kingdom

+Director since: May 10, 2017 Not Independent

 Mr. Smith is the Chair of the Board of Directors of the Corporation.
 Mr. Smith currently has a portfolio of non-executive and advisor roles across the energy, infrastructure and utility sectors.
-In addition to chairing Capstone, he is a non-executive director and chair of Diversified Energy From Waste Management Ltd., a waste to energy and district heating business, a non-executive director of Cadent Gas Ltd., and also a non-executive director of Orbital Power Ltd., a tidal energy development company.
-He is also Senior Advisor to Icon Infrastructure LLP, an investor in infrastructure businesses in the UK, Europe and North America.
+In addition to chairing Capstone, he is a nonexecutive director of GRP Ltd., and a non-executive director of Cadent Gas Ltd. He is also Senior Advisor to iCON Infrastructure LLP, an investor in infrastructure businesses in the UK, Europe and North America.
 Prior to this Mr. Smith was Managing Director of Generation at SSE Plc ("SSE") from 2005 to 2016 where he was responsible for leading SSE's Power Generation and Gas Storage business in the UK and Ireland.
 He was a member of SSE's management board from 2010 to 2015 and chaired the SSE health and safety committee.
-He was also a non-executive director of Scottish Water between 2016 and 2021.
+He was also a non-executive director of Scottish Water between 2016 and 2021, a non-executive director of Orbital Power Ltd. between 2019 and 2024 and a non-executive director and chair of Diversified Energy from Waste Management Ltd. between 2020 and 2024.
 Mr. Smith is a Chartered Chemical Engineer from Edinburgh University with an MBA from Henley Management College.
 He is a Fellow of both the Institute of Chemical Engineers and the Energy Institute.

-Capstone Committee Memberships Audit Committee
+Capstone Committee Memberships Other Current Public Entity Directorships Audit Committee • None

-• None

 Each of Donn Hanbidge and Adèle Malo is "independent" in accordance with the provisions of National Instrument 52-110 Audit Committees ("NI 52-110").
-Mr. Malan is not independent because of his positions with iCON, Irving and their affiliates.
-Mr. Smith is not independent because he received compensatory fees from iCON for consulting services over a twelve month period within the last three years.
+Each of Mr. Malan, Ms. Perrier and Mr. Smith is not independent because of their respective positions with iCON, Irving, or their affiliates.
 Mr. Eva and Mr. Kennedy are not independent because they are executive officers of the Corporation.